How You Should Test Your Mobile App? Tips & Tricks!

 For quality, it ensures that all the features function the way they are intended to be.
 Usability, regardless to say, make an app intuitive which helps the user to easily move through your app, search what they want and fulfill their expectations.

-Performance is a major factor that beta testing caters to the device, operating system, and even other apps are directly linked to the speed and overall performance of the app.
+Performance is a major factor that beta testing caters to the device, operating system.
+Even other apps are directly linked to the speed and overall performance of the app.

 Beta testing facilitates analysis that is authentic than your lab tests.
 Last but not the least marketing, be it word-of-mouth marketing (to testers and their friends) to deeper insights of the actual audience as told by your testers, beta testing can frame your marketing plan prior to the launch of the app.